to Enhance your

 Did you know that people value something they can see and touch 24% more than something they can only see?

-Sending your client a gift during the onboarding experience is a sure-fire way to stand out from the crowd and make your client feel extra special.
+Sending a custom client gift during the onboarding experience is a sure-fire way to stand out from the crowd and make your client feel extra special.
 Plus, who doesn’t love to receive a gift?
 Brownie points if you’re able to make it a surprise - imagine the look on your client’s face when they come home to a package on their doorstep that isn’t from Amazon 😲

 But don’t fall prey to the “swag bag” trap, because we’ve actually found some pretty shocking information about this: PEOPLE DON’T WANT A BAG FULL OF RANDOM STUFF WITH YOUR LOGO ALL OVER IT.
 I know, I know - it’s hard to believe.
 It turns out that gifts that are thoughtfully designed and include high-quality products that your client can actually use are 100% less likely to end up in the trash!